Brady–Belichick era: 2000–2002: Beginnings and first Super Bowl

-2003–04: Back-to-back Super Bowls
+2003–2004: Back-to-back Super Bowls

-Ahead of the 2003 season, Bill Belichick surprisingly released strong safety Lawyer Milloy in the offseason due to contract issues.
+Ahead of the 2003 season, Bill Belichick surprisingly released strong safety Lawyer Milloy five days before the 2003 season opener due to contract issues.
 As a replacement he signed hard-hitting enforcer Rodney Harrison, whose career appeared to be on the decline until that point.
 By the time Harrison retired in 2008, he held the NFL record for most sacks by a defensive back (30.5) and became the first defensive player to have 30 sacks and 30 interceptions; he also holds the Patriots' team record for postseason interceptions, with seven.

 The Patriots lost their season opener 31–0 to the Buffalo Bills, who had signed Milloy days earlier.
 It was the worst loss of the Brady–Belichick era.
 What followed has been called one of the most successful two year stretches by a team in NFL history.
 The Patriots lost just three more games in 2003 and 2004 combined, culminating in back-to-back Super Bowl victories (Super Bowls XXXVIII over the Carolina Panthers and XXXIX over the Philadelphia Eagles).
 In 2004, they set the then-NFL record for consecutive victories, from Week 5, 2003 through Week 7, 2004.
 Until the 2023 Kansas City Chiefs, the 2003–04 Patriots were the last team to repeat as Super Bowl champions.

-2005–06: Playoff disappointments
+2005–2006: Playoff disappointments

 2005 was somewhat of a down year for the Patriots as they finished with a 10–6 record.
 The 2005 season featured injuries to many key players including safety Rodney Harrison and forced the Patriots to start 45 different players throughout the season, an NFL record.
 Linebacker Tedy Bruschi suffered a stroke and missed the beginning of the season before returning for the October 30 game against the Buffalo Bills.
 Despite the injuries, the Patriots won the AFC East for the third straight time.
 They defeated the Jacksonville Jaguars in the Wild Card round, but lost to the Denver Broncos in the Divisional round, committing five turnovers.

 In 2006, the Patriots came back strong, going 12–4 and winning the AFC East again.
 After beating the New York Jets and San Diego Chargers in the wildcard and divisional rounds, they squandered a 21–3 halftime lead against the Indianapolis Colts in the AFC Championship Game and lost 38–34.